Understanding the Fishbone Diagram: Can Someone Explain Its Purpose and Use?

 nandishsheregar

-To identify and solve problems, there are many tools and techniques used for process improvement. one such simple tool is the cause and effect diagram. this is also know as the Fishbone or Ishikawa Diagram.
+To identify and solve problems, there are many tools and techniques used for process improvement.
+One such simple tool is the cause and effect diagram, also known as the Fishbone or Ishikawa Diagram.

-the name fishbone is because the analysis made is in the fish bone shape.
-Ishikawa is the name of the person, who introduced this. this is a very easy tool, where in the root cause of the problem is analysed along with its effect.
+The name fishbone comes from the analysis being in the shape of a fish bone.
+Ishikawa is the name of the person who introduced this tool.
+It is a straightforward tool where the root cause of the problem is analyzed along with its effects.

-this is so simple to use, workers participating in the quality circles to identify and improve their process, use this tool. this is a very useful way of mapping the inputs that effects the performance. this is a useful technique for opening up thinking in problem solving.
+This tool is easy to use, and workers participating in quality circles to identify and improve their processes utilize it.
+It is a useful way of mapping the inputs that affect performance and is beneficial for opening up thinking in problem-solving.

-you will identify potential causes, which are to be shown as labeled arrows entering the main cause arrow. this will come from top and bottom at an angle to the horizontal line. these causes should address your concern in terms of - Men, machine, Method, Environment.
+You will identify potential causes, which are to be shown as labeled arrows entering the main cause arrow.
+These causes should address concerns in terms of Men, Machine, Method, and Environment.

-Each individual arrow for the cause, say - Men - will have other arrows entering in to from both sides, as the principal causes or factors.
+Each individual arrow for the cause, for example, Men, will have other arrows entering from both sides as the principal causes or factors.

-You will have two causes say - men & machine entering the horizontal line from upper portion, and other two from bottom.
+You will have two causes, such as Men & Machine, entering the horizontal line from the upper portion, and two others from the bottom.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute